“Overall the web is sloppy, but an online store can’t afford to be.” -Paul Graham, YC

 Carry out research to find which new products are more in demand and remove old and unwanted items less in demand.
 By offering best & extraordinary customer services can even help you to be one step ahead of your competitors.

-3. Maintaining customer’s loyalty
+6) Maintaining customer loyalty

-No matter how attractive or fancy your website looks, if you would not be able to build the customer trust and loyalty, the business has to struggle another day!
+No matter how attractive or fancy your website looks, if you would not be able to build customer trust and loyalty, the business has to struggle another day!

-It’s the work of lots of efforts for companies to make a new a customer and maintain the same customer for a long time.
-One of the reasons why ecommerce companies face the struggle while building trust and loyalty with the customer is because a seller and a buyer don’t know each other nor they can see each other while making a transaction, unlike street-shopping.
-It takes few transactions, time and plenty of efforts by the company to build the customer trust and loyalty.
+It’s the work of lots of efforts for companies to make a new customer and maintain the same customer for a long time.
+One of the reasons why e-commerce companies face the struggle while building trust and loyalty with the customer is because a seller and a buyer don’t know each other nor they can see each other while making a transaction, unlike street-shopping.
+It takes few transactions, time and plenty of efforts by the company to build customer trust and loyalty.

-- Display your address, phone number and pictures of staff, customer testimonials, and credibility badges on your website.
+- Display your address, phone number, and pictures of staff, customer testimonials, and credibility badges on your website.

 - Add live chat option to the website.